 - Bacillus thuringiensis (Bt) for caterpillar control

-Petunias with their wide range of shapes, sizes and colors have been a longtime passion of hybridizers for decades.
-In fact, it has been reported that popular improved petunia hybrids came from France and Germany in the mid-1850’s.
+Growing petunias with their wide range of shapes, sizes, and colors have been a longtime passion of hybridizers for decades.
+In fact, it has been reported that popular improved petunia hybrids came from France and Germany in the mid-1850s.

 Petunias, double and single varieties – have been kept on flowering during the summer, in a somewhat straggling condition, and should have their shoots shortened back at once.
 The single forms of Petunia now come so good from seed that growers depend altogether on seed sown early in spring for their stock of plants to flower the following summer.
 Gardening Illustrated – August 29, 1885